michaelemery/staticanalysis/checker/README.md

 ## description
 Folders at this level contain sample code for common categories of Java programming errors.
-Some code has been annotated specifically for Checker Framework.
+Some source files have annotated versions specifically for Checker Framework.
+Other tools used in this project such as FindBugs and PMD do not require any code modifications in order to work correctly.

 ### categories
 1) **alias**: where errors may occur when an object is referenced, without consideration